-- (a) If a CP has fewer than 100 hours of flight time in the type aircraft being flown in commercial air transport, and the PIC is not an appropriately qualified check pilot, the PIC shall make all take-offs and landings in situations designated as critical by the Authority in IS: 8.10.1.22. - (b) No PIC or CP may conduct operations for a type aircraft in commercial air transport unless either pilot has at least 75 hours of line operating flight time, either as PIC or CP. - (c) The Authority may, upon application by the AOC holder, authorise an exemption for the reduction of the number of hours from paragraph (b) by an appropriate amendment to the operations specifications in any of the circumstances identified in IS: 8.10.1.22.
+- (a) If a CP has fewer than 100 hours of flight time in the type aircraft being flown in commercial air transport, and the PIC is not an appropriately qualified check person, the PIC shall make all take-offs and landings in situations designated as critical by the Authority in IS: 8.10.1.22. - (b) No PIC or CP may conduct operations for a type aircraft in commercial air transport unless either pilot has at least 75 hours of line operating flight time, either as PIC or CP. - (c) The Authority may, upon application by the AOC holder, authorise an exemption for the reduction of the number of hours from paragraph (b) by an appropriate amendment to the operations specifications in any of the circumstances identified in IS 8.10.1.22.

-8.10.1.23 FLIGHT ENGINEER PROFICIENCY CHECKS
+8.10.1.23 FLIGHT ENGINEER AND FLIGHT NAVIGATOR PROFICIENCY CHECKS

-(a) No person may serve nor may any AOC holder use a person as a flight engineer or a flight navigator on an aeroplane unless within the preceding 12 calendar-months he or she has a proficiency check in accordance with the requirements prescribed by the Authority for the skill test in Part 2 paragraph 2.2.4.1.
+(a) No person may serve nor may any AOC holder use a person as an FE or an FN on an aeroplane unless within the preceding 12 calendar months he or she has a proficiency check in accordance with the requirements prescribed by the Authority for the skill test in Part 2 of these regulations.

-8.10.1.24 COMPETENCY CHECKS-CABIN CREWMEMBERS
+8.10.1.24 COMPETENCY CHECKS-CABIN CREW MEMBERS

-(a) No person may serve nor may any AOC holder use a person as a cabin crewmember unless, since the beginning of the 12th calendar month before that service, that person has passed the competency check prescribed by the Authority in IS: 8.10.1.24 performing the emergency and other duties appropriate to that person's assignment.
+(a) No person may serve nor may any AOC holder use a person as a cabin crew member unless, since the beginning of the 12th calendar month before that service, that person has passed the competency check prescribed by the Authority in IS: 8.10.1.24 performing the emergency and other duties appropriate to that person's assignment.

 8.10.1.25 COMPETENCY CHECKS-FLIGHT OPERATIONS OFFICERS

-(a) No person may serve nor may any AOC holder use a person as a flight operations officer unless, since the beginning of the 12th calendar month before that service, that person has passed the competency check, prescribed by the Authority in IS: 8.10.1.25, performing the flight preparation and subsequent duties appropriate to that person's assignment.
+(a) No person may serve nor may any AOC holder use a person as a FOO unless, since the beginning of the 12th calendar month before that service, that person has passed the competency check, prescribed by the Authority in IS: 8.10.1.25, performing the flight preparation and subsequent duties appropriate to that person's assignment.